kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/4-compute.md

 - As resource usage increases, more VMs are activated to take the load.
 - You only pay for the VM, storage and networking resources you use.
 Nothing addittional for scale sets.

+## Availability sets
+Virtual machine availability sets are another tool to help you build a more resilient, highly available environment.
+Availability sets are designed to ensure that VMs stagger updates and have varied power and network connectivity, preventing you from losing all your VMs with a single network or power failure.

+Availability sets do this by grouping VMs in two ways: update domain and fault domain.

+- **Update domain**: The update domain groups VMs that can be rebooted at the same time.
+This allows you to apply updates while knowing that only one update domain grouping will be offline at a time.
+All of the machines in one update domain will be updated.
+An update group going through the update process is given a 30-minute time to recover before maintenance on the next update domain starts.
+- **Fault domain**: The fault domain groups your VMs by common power source and network switch.
+By default, an availability set will split your VMs across up to three fault domains.
+This helps protect against a physical power or networking failure by having VMs in different fault domains (thus being connected to different power and networking resources).

+Best of all, there’s no additional cost for configuring an availability set.
+You only pay for the VM instances you create.

 ## App Services
 With Azure App Service, you can quickly build, deploy, and scale enterprise-grade web, mobile, and API apps running on any platform.
 You can meet rigorous performance, scalability, security, and compliance requirements while using a fully managed platform to perform infrastructure maintenance.
 App Service is a platform as a service (PaaS) offering.
 App Service enables you to build and host web apps, background jobs, mobile back-ends, and RESTful APIs in the programming language of your choice without managing infrastructure.
 It offers automatic scaling and high availability.
 App Service supports Windows and Linux and enables automated deployments from GitHub, Azure DevOps, or any Git repo to support a continuous deployment model.